 “And Miriam and Aaron spake against Moses because of the Ethiopian woman whom he had married: for he had married an Ethiopian woman.
 So they said, “Has the Lord indeed spoken only through Moses?
 Has He not spoken through us also?”
-And the Lord heard it.“Numbers 12:1).
+And the Lord heard it.“Numbers 12:1-2

-In the above passage, the Ethiopian woman literally means a “Cushite woman” (Gen. 10:6).
+In the above passage, the Ethiopian woman literally means a “Cushite woman” (Genesis 10:6).
 Moses wife was named Zipporah.
-Zipporah’s father was actually a Midianite (Ex.
-2:16–19; 3:1), and thus a descendant of Abraham (Gen. 25:1).
+Her father was actually a Midianite (Exodus 2:16–19; 3:1), and thus a descendant of Abraham (Genesis 25:1).
 Upon rejoining Moses at Mt.
-Sinai (Ex.
-4:25 and 18:2), Zipporah had observed the heavy burdens borne by her husband and expressed to Jethro her fears for Moses’ well-being.
+Sinai (Exodus 4:25 and 18:2), Zipporah had observed the heavy burdens borne by her husband and expressed to her father, Jethro, her fears for Moses’ well-being.

 The fact that Zipporah was a Midianite, though a worshiper of the true God, was used by Miriam and Aaron merely as an excuse for rebelling against the authority of Moses.
 Moses did not violate the principle of non-marriage with the heathen when he took her to wife, as they apparently claimed.
 Zipporah was a worshiper of the true God.

 Miriam here claimed equality with Moses, ignoring the fact that God had placed Moses in a unique position of authority.
 For “there has not arisen in Israel a prophet like Moses, whom the Lord knew face to face” (Deuteronomy 34:10).

 The fundamental mistake of Miriam was one of disrespect for, and rebellion against Moses’ lawfully constituted authority which was appointed by God Himself.
 For that she was punished by God.
-“And when the cloud departed from above the tabernacle, suddenly Miriam became leprous, as white as snow” (Numbers 12:10) and later forgiven by God when she repented of her sin (Numbers 12:15).
+“And when the cloud departed from above the tabernacle, suddenly Miriam became leprous, as white as snow” (Numbers 12:10).
+But she repented and was forgiven by God (Numbers 12:15).

 In His service,